tanzir71/tinycartjs/README.md

 The dashboard lists and filters orders, opens order detail, updates payment and fulfilment status, stores admin notes, marks COD cash collected, updates stock, toggles coupon overrides, exports the filtered order list as CSV, and queues webhook retries.
 All write forms require auth plus a PHP session CSRF token.

+Recommended daily flow:

+1. Filter `payment_status = cod_due` and call or WhatsApp customers whose orders need confirmation.
+2. Move accepted orders from `new` to `confirmed`, then to `packed` or `shipped` as your fulfilment process advances.
+3. Use **Cash collected** only after cash is actually received; this sets `payment_status = paid` and fills `paid_at`.
+4. Add short admin notes for courier attempts, substitution decisions, or customer changes.
+5. Export CSV for courier handoff or accounting after filtering the list you want.
+Formula-like cells are prefixed before export for spreadsheet safety.
+6. Check Webhook health for failed deliveries and use **Retry now** after the downstream endpoint is healthy.
+7. Update inventory from the dashboard after restock.
+Existing inventory rows are intentionally not overwritten by PHP constants.

 ## Sample Product Buttons

 ```html